 13. The Finish

 13.1 Finishing at a Mark.
-When a Committee Boat not under way is appropriately positioned on the course and appropriate signals if necessary have been made, the race will finish between the mast of that Committee Boat and the nearby rounding mark.
+When a Committee Boat not under way is appropriately positioned on the course and appropriate signals, if necessary, have been made, the race will finish between the mast of that Committee Boat and the nearby rounding mark.

 13.2 Any competitor retiring from a race must inform the OOD or his/her on the water team (Safety or Race) at the earliest opportunity, before leaving the race area.